mattermost/docs/source/process/training.rst

 Objectives:

 - Share important company-wide updates with staff across the organization.
-- Educate staff on key customer use cases and feature requests.
+- Educate staff on key customer use cases and needs.

 Time: